 In order to combat this, cinemas have tinkered with technology and attempted to bring more to the regular viewing experience.
 One method is using 3D, though this is often regarded as a gimmick and comes with a number of problems.
 Avatar was one of the first ‘true’ 3D films whereby 3D was used to accompany the visuals and bring the audience into the world that James Cameron had created.
 The main issue with this method is the expense as each shot requires filming through the use of two cameras, a process that was replicated by Peter Jackson for The Hobbit trilogy.

 Because of this, many companies went down the route of adding 3D in post-production.
 This can lead to shots appearing out of focus or making characters look like cut-outs.
 The glasses also darken the screen and positioning within a cinema can ruin the experience entirely.
 Although some films still get released in 3D, this addition has seen a huge decline with electronic companies also no longer making new 3D compatible TV’s.
+Instead audiences can now experience 3D through the use of VR headsets, watching any 3D Blu-Rays on consoles such as the PlayStation 4 and viewing it with the PSVR or through the Oculus Go.

 IMAX has been working with the format for many years.
-Unlike more conventional cinema, IMAX screens
+Unlike more conventional cinema, IMAX screens are much larger and use a specially made screen and glasses to create an immersive 3D effect.

 When filming on IMAX, directors such as Christopher Nolan use 70mm in comparison to the usual 35mm which helps capture more detail and helps create a clearer image so that applying 3D doesn’t massively reduce quality.